Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/start/configuration.md

 1. **main.nessa**: entrypoint of the interpeter.
 This is the file that `nessa run` will execute.
 2. **nessa_config.yml**: contains everything the interpreter needs to execute a project.
-This includes the module's name, verion and paths to look for modules.
+This includes the module's name, version and paths to look for modules.
+This file should not be shared publicly.
+2. **nessa_deps.yml**: contains the name, dependencies and versions of the project.
+This file can be shared publicly and a full **nessa_config.yml** file can be reconstructed from it if the required libraries are available.
 3. **nessa_cache/main.nessac**: contains a cached file that allows the execution of a module without recompiling.
 4. **nessa_cache/prof.json**: contains profiling information about the program.